FyodorovAI/fyodorov-cli/README.md

 ./fyodorov auth
 ```

-You can use the hosted version at [https://gagarin.danielransom.com](https://gagarin.danielransom.com) to sign up and test your models.
+You can use the default hosted version at [https://gagarin.danielransom.com](https://gagarin.danielransom.com)
+to sign up and test your models.

 You will need an invite code.
 If you weren't provided with one you can try this one: `GITHUB`